Throughout scripture we hear about God’s heart for justice. The prophet Micah instructs,

 We can be full of excuses, if not lies, for why we ignore opportunities to reach out to others.
 The poor bring it on themselves.
 There are institutions that will help.
 They're probably guilty of something.
 They will just use my help foolishly, either spending a gift in a destructive way or becoming dependent on my help.

 And while some of these may be half-truths in individual cases, most people need help at times of crisis and are grateful for the assistance.
 And none of those reasons excuse Christ followers from God's call to generously share the gifts we have been given and to honor those in need as God's image bearers, engaging them as human beings.

 We fret over refugees and immigrants entering our countries, forgetting that many of us have histories of once being refugees.
 The Ten Commandments--our guide for holy living--begins in Exodus 20 with a reminder: You were slaves in a foreign land, but I rescued you; now be sure to act like my people.
-Jesus himself was a refugee and we have been instructed to welcome the stranger.
-Hebrews 13:2 tells us, “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”
-God may be using a current refugee crisis or natural disaster to give Christians an opportunity to witness the love of God into a region or to people that they might otherwise have been unable to reach.
+Jesus himself was a refugee and he has instructed us to welcome the stranger as our requirement for heaven (Matthew 25:35-40).
+The writer of Hebrews tells us, “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares”(Hebrews 13:2).
+God may be using a current refugee crisis or natural disaster to give Christians an opportunity to share the love of God into a region or to people that they might otherwise have been unable to reach.

 So what can we do to make a difference?